OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 ### Serving Blazor App from Orchard Core CMS.

-The Blazor application razor class library is not ready to be served by ASP.NET pipeline yet.
-To achieve this, in `BlazorCms` project, open `Program.cs` and replace all comments for `\\Orchard Specific Pipeline` with the following code.
+The Blazor application razor class library is not ready to be served by the ASP.NET pipeline yet.
+To achieve this, in the `BlazorCms` project, open `Program.cs` and replace all comments for `\\Orchard Specific Pipeline` with the following code.

 ```cs
 builder.Services